martindinov/hackathon/README.md

 # Hack the brain hackathon 2015

 Team : Alain, Justin, Harry, Andrew, David and Martin
-Goal : Create a sentralized social platfoem for visualizing different people's brainwaves for games and other interactions
+Goal : Create a centralized social platfoem for visualizing different people's brainwaves for games and other interactions
 # Hackathon TODOs

 ## Pre-hackathon: